GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a software developer with university education and job experience as a Civil engineer and a mathematics specialist teacher.
 I have dual citizenship with both Canada and the UK.
-I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com - but that's not my focus - instead it's full-stack development!
+I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com - but that business runs itself.
+I'm concurrently working on Fullstack software engineering along with WordPress and Shopify for small business owners.
 I've been coding on the web since 2012.

 **Snapshot:**
 <ul>